RangiLyu/nanodet/README.md

 * NanoDet mAP(0.5:0.95) is validated on COCO val2017 dataset with no testing time augmentation.

-* YOLO mAP refers from [Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036)
+* YOLO mAP refers from [Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036).

+* **NanoDet-g** is designed for **edge NPU, GPU or TPU** with high parallel computing power but low memory bandwidth.
+  It has much lower memory access cost than NanoDet-m.

 ****
 NanoDet is a FCOS-style one-stage anchor-free object detection model which using ATSS for target sampling and using Generalized Focal Loss for classification and box regression.
 Please refer to these papers for more detail.